 The unit was manufactured in February 2021.
 You can see the label here.

 The Samsung Q70A is a good mid-range 4k TV.
 While it lacks certain features that you get with higher-end models, like full-array backlighting and local dimming, it has an exceptionally high contrast ratio.
-Although there are better TVs for less, it comes with many advanced features like eARC, HDMI 2.1 bandwidth, and VRR support.
+It comes with many advanced features like eARC, HDMI 2.1 bandwidth, and VRR support.
+It's a bit better overall than its 2023 version, the Samsung Q70C QLED, so don't worry about upgrading if you already own the Q70A.

 For more options, check out our recommendations for the best 4k TVs, the best 4k gaming TVs, and the best QLEDs.